DARYL MAX WILSON

 There will be a Service of Thanksgiving beginning at 11:00 a.m.
 Saturday, October 19 at Rose Hill Cemetery in Mount Ayr.
 Following the services at Rose Hill Cemetery, there will be a luncheon at the American Legion building as a tribute to our dad and his memorable life well lived.
 We could think of no better way than one last barbecue to celebrate him.
 If you are unable to attend the graveside service please stop by for lunch.
 There will be plenty of Daryl’s brisket and beans and Irish toasts to our dad.

 In lieu of flowers, please consider making a donation to the University of Iowa, College of Engineering.

-To send flowers to Daryl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Daryl Wilson, please visit our floral store.